amazon-braket/autoqasm/README.md

 ### 3. What is the relationship between AutoQASM and the Amazon Braket SDK?

-AutoQASM lives alongside the Amazon Braket SDK as an experimental feature branch.
+AutoQASM lives alongside the Amazon Braket SDK as an experimental package.
 It supplements the program building experience and integrates with Amazon Braket SDK features.
 For instance, one can build a program through AutoQASM, and then use the SDK to run the program on a local simulator or on an Amazon Braket device.